Emily Blunt & John Krasinski’s First Interview (& First Date) As A Couple Does Not Disappoint

 "There's a large fraction of stress that is taken out by someone who's so supportive," Krasinski said, adding, "I don't have any of that pressure of, 15 percent of my day is explaining to my wife that I have a job to do."

 "We've always allowed and rejoiced in each other having a very full life outside of the other one," Blunt explained.
-But the times they spend together are still our favourites.
+But the times they spend together are still our favorites.

 Advertisement